Thailand - The ‘Spoon-billed Pitta’ Tours

 Our small group tour will travel in an air-conditioned minibus and explore the network of salt pools and marshy areas along this pancake flat coastline.
 Expect temperatures of about 90 degrees F and baking sun, but we will retire to local cafes during the worst heat of the day.
 One morning/evening we will enjoy a leisurely cruise through some mangroves out to Laem Pak Bia sandspit, an excellent site for gulls and waders with kingfishers.
 We will stay in a new hotel, all rooms with private facilities and air-conditioning and will use our visit to enjoy the superb cuisine Thailand is famous for.
 For the last two nights we will stay near Kaeng Krachen.

-There will also be an optional opportunity for you to fly south to Krabi after our main tour, and spend three full days birding Khao Nor Chu Chi (KNC) with the top local birding guide in search of that ultimate forest gem, Gurney’s Pitta plus much, much more.
-We enjoyed 25 minutes close viewing of a pair from one of Yotin’s portable hides deep in the forest in 2007, as have all our tours since except 2012 & 2013.
-The area suffered unusually heavy rain in winter 2011/2012 and Yotin suspected they had moved out of the reserve as a result.
-The Thai government have also now apparently three males taken from the reserve, now in captivity.
-They are still present, at least four birds, but not as easy to see as they used to be.
-Yotin saw a female the day after our group left in 2013 and has being seeing at least one pair since.
-A male has been seen again in the latter half of 2014.
-Banded Pitta are not far behind in looks it must be said, if not even more spectacular than Gurney’s, we have seen these superbly well in all six years (and Mangrove Pitta can be expected too).
+There will also be an optional opportunity for you to fly south to Krabi after our main tour, and spend three full days birding Khao Nor Chu Chi (KNC) and other forest sites with one of the top local birding guides.
+Gurney’s Pitta seems rather sadly to now be extinct in Thailand, our groups saw them up until 2011.
+Banded Pitta are not far behind in looks it must be said, if not even more spectacular than Gurney’s, we have seen these superbly well in all years plus Mangrove Pitta can be expected too.
+In 2014 we added Blue-winged Pitta to our multi-year list too.
 This unique dry lowland rainforest supports a host of other superb birds and Yotin and his assistant’s abilities to find and show you them is astonishing.
-Some of the other major highlights may include Javan Frogmouth and Gould’s Frogmouth by torchlight.
-With the addition of swifts including needletails, kingfishers, broadbills, bee-eaters, leafbirds, drongos, flycatchers, Orange-headed Thrush, Siberian Blue Robin (with the pittas), starlings, mynas and bulbuls, tailorbirds, phylloscs, babblers, flowerpeckers and spiderhunters, the variety at KNC can be stunning.
-You will stay in a local inn near the park entrance in air-conditioned cabins with private facilities where simple cheap Thai meals are available to purchase.
-Yotin will also take you to some other local sites eg Khao Lung for Rail Babbler and Wallace’s Hawk Eagle.
-You will travel around in Yotin’s 4 x 4, and on the return journey to Krabi airport, we plan a short boat ride into the fishing nets off the town for roosting waders, especially the regular wintering Nordmann’s Greenshanks, and we have excellent chances of Mangrove Pitta here.
+Some of the other major highlights may be seen at night, including Javan and Gould’s Frogmouth by torchlight plus a selection of owls.
+With the addition of swifts including needletails, kingfishers, broadbills, bee-eaters, leafbirds, drongos, flycatchers, Orange-headed Thrush, Siberian Blue Robin (with the pittas), starlings, mynas and bulbuls, tailorbirds, phylloscs, babblers, flowerpeckers and spiderhunters, the variety at KNC and adjacent areas can be stunning.
+You will stay in a local inns and lodges in air-conditioned cabins with private facilities.
+Yotin will also take you to some other local sites eg Khao Lung for a chance for Rail Babbler and Wallace’s Hawk Eagle.
+You will travel around in Yotin’s 4 x 4, and on the return journey to Krabi airport, we plan a short boat ride into the fishing nets off the town for roosting waders, especially the regular wintering Nordmann’s Greenshanks.

 Day 1: Depart UK for Bangkok.